queer-community-allies/queer-community-allies/resources/gsas.md

 - alpineschools.org/policy/students (Alpine Policy No. 5530 School Clubs)
 - provo.edu/policies-procedures-forms/3000-students (Provo Policy No. 3540 Secondary School Clubs)
 - policy.jordandistrict.org (Jordan Policy No. AA443 Student Clubs)

+*If you are a parent or teen looking for other GSAs besides those listed, reach out and ask!
+We currently are in contact with 13 high school GSAs/clubs across Utah and south Salt Lake counties.